-Ragdoll cats and Himalayan cats are two of the friendliest and most relaxed breeds of cat, making them both extremely popular options for pets.
-They share a number of similarities but also plenty of differences, so with that in mind let’s take a look at how Ragdoll Cats vs Himalayan Cats compare.
+Ragdoll and Himalayan cats are two of the friendliest and most relaxed cat breeds, making them extremely popular pet options.
+They share several similarities but plenty of differences, so with that in mind, let’s look at how Ragdoll Cats and Himalayan Cats compare.

 Cat Fanciers Association Recognition

 A great source of information when comparing breeds is the Cat Fanciers Association.
-Considered by many breeders to be the most prestigious cat registering association in North America, the CFA is currently the world’s largest registry of pedigreed cats.
-It recognizes 45 pedigree breeds and publishes strict standards on the standards a cat must meet in order to be registered as a purebred.
+Considered by many breeders to be the most prestigious cat-registering association in North America, the CFA is currently the world’s largest registry of pedigreed cats.
+It recognizes 45 pedigree breeds and publishes strict standards on a cat’s standards to be registered as a purebred.

 Ragdoll CFA Recognition

-The Ragdoll is recognized as a distinct breed by the CFA, described as a longhaired large cat, colored at the points, with a docile, placid, and affectionate personality.
-First bred in the 1960s by Ann Baker, there are now various patterns accepted as Ragdoll.
-You can find out more official information on Ragdoll cats on the CFA website.
+The CFA recognizes the Ragdoll as a distinct breed, described as a longhaired large cat, colored at the points, with a docile, calm, and affectionate personality.
+First bred in the 1960s by Ann Baker, there are now various patterns accepted as Ragdolls.
+You can find more official information on Ragdoll cats on the CFA website.

 Himalayan CFA Recognition

-The difference between Ragdolls and Himalayans is that Ragdolls have a triangular face with oval eyes, while Himalayans have a round face with eyes that are round.
+The difference between Ragdolls and Himalayans is that Ragdolls have a triangular face with oval eyes.
+In contrast, Himalayans have a round face with round eyes.
 Ragdoll cats are larger, although Himalayans appear large due to their thick coat.
 Ragdolls tend to live a little longer.
 They have similar personalities and coat colors.

 Their Coat Appearance and Feel

 Even though they’ve got this incredibly luxurious coat, Ragdolls don’t have an undercoat.
-This is one of the reasons the breed is so popular as it means they don’t shed nearly as much as other cats and are less likely to trigger allergies (though they’re not hypoallergenic).
+This is one of the reasons the breed is so popular: they don’t shed nearly as much as other cats and are less likely to trigger allergies (though they’re not hypoallergenic).

-Himalayans are a long-haired breed and have a thick coat just like Ragdolls.
-Their fur is so bushy that it’s easy to mistake them for being bigger cats than they are, but as soon as you pet them you can tell that a lot of their ‘bulk’ is just hair.
-Their fur feels dense thanks to their double coat and has a soft downy texture.
+Himalayans are a longhaired breed and have thick coats, just like Ragdolls.
+Their fur is so bushy that it’s easy to mistake them for being more giant cats than they are, but as soon as you pet them, you can tell that a lot of their ‘bulk’ is just hair.
+Their fur feels dense thanks to their double coat and has a soft, downy texture.

 Differences in Appearance

 Himalayans aren’t quite as large as Ragdolls.
-As a medium to large-sized cat, they usually weigh somewhere between 7-12 pounds, though just like with Ragdolls some have been known to be bigger.
-They are sturdy and heavy-boned, with a much shorter body than Ragdolls, and thick legs that look short when compared to their body.
+Medium- to large-sized cats usually weigh between 7-12 pounds, though just like with Ragdolls, some have been known to be larger.
+They are sturdy and heavy-boned, with a much shorter body than Ragdolls and thick legs that look short compared to their body.

 One of the easiest ways to tell the difference between Ragdolls and Himalayans is their head and eye shape.
-Himalayans have a very round face and round eyes.
+Himalayans have very round faces and round eyes.
 Ragdolls have a more angular face, closer to a triangle in shape, and have oval-shaped eyes.

-There are a number of variations that a Ragdoll cat can present in.
+There are several variations that a Ragdoll cat can present in.
 They have four recognized patterns – bi-color, van, mitted, and colorpoint.
 And those patterns can come in six official colors – seal, blue, chocolate, lilac, red, and cream.
 There are also lynx, tortie, and torbie (lynx/tortie) variants.

 Himalayan cats have similar variations, with patterns including bi-color and tri-color, and color options including red, cream, seal, blue, chocolate, lilac, tortoiseshell, and blue-cream, with lynx variations.

-Ragdolls, while very friendly, are known for being quite quiet.
-They do meow, but there usually has to be something really dramatic going on to prompt it.
+Ragdolls, while very friendly, are known for being relatively quiet.
+They do meow, but there usually must be something dramatic going on to prompt it.
 Otherwise, the most you’ll probably get out of them is a soft and musical trill or chirp.
 Ragdolls are one of the quieter cat breeds around.

-Both breeds are really intelligent, clever enough to be able to learn a range of tricks, and can adapt to being taken for walks on a leash or harness.
+Both breeds are intelligent, clever enough to learn a range of tricks, and can adapt to being taken for walks on a leash or harness.

 As with all cats that have been selectively bred to shorten the face, Himalayans are susceptible to several health issues due to the shape of their skull.
-Difficulty breathing and other respiratory issues, as well as several eye issues such as watery eyes, are common health problems.
-As a Persian variant they are also susceptible to Polycystic Kidney Disease, a nasty illness of the kidneys, so make sure you check genetic history for this disease when buying a Himalayan.
+Difficulty breathing, other respiratory issues, and several eye issues, such as watery eyes, are common health problems.
+As a Persian variant, they are also susceptible to Polycystic Kidney Disease, a nasty illness of the kidneys, so make sure you check their genetic history for this disease when buying a Himalayan.

-Ragdolls are a relatively healthy breed of cat with only a few known health issues.
-As with all long-haired cats, they do sometimes suffer from hairballs, and as they enjoy lounging around and cuddles so much they can also suffer from obesity-related issues if they aren’t given enough exercise, although the same can be said of Himalayans if they aren’t fed a balanced and nutritious diet.
+Ragdolls are a relatively healthy cat breed with only a few known health issues.
+As with all longhaired cats, they do sometimes suffer from hairballs, and as they enjoy lounging around and cuddling so much, they can also suffer from obesity-related issues if they aren’t given enough exercise.
+However, the same can be said of Himalayans if they aren’t fed a balanced and nutritious diet.

 They can suffer from urinary tract issues, like bladder stones.
-One of the most serious recurring health issues Ragdolls face is hypertrophic cardiomyopathy, a potentially fatal heart disease where the walls of the heart thicken making it more difficult to pump blood.
+One of the most recurring severe health issues Ragdolls face is hypertrophic cardiomyopathy, a potentially fatal heart disease where the walls of the heart thicken, making it more challenging to pump blood.
 That said, all cat breeds are somewhat prone to developing this.
 Compared to other cat breeds, Ragdolls are generally very robust.

-If you’re planning on buying either breed, it’s important you make sure you buy from a reputable cat breeder who ensures that the parents have been genetically tested to ensure they don’t have any hereditary health issues.
-This will drastically reduce the chance of your cat developing serious genetic health issues.
+Suppose you’re planning on buying either breed.
+In that case, you must buy from a reputable cat breeder who ensures that the parents have been genetically tested to ensure they don’t have any hereditary health issues.
+This will drastically reduce the chance of your cat developing severe genetic health issues.